This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If the debt collector is not in EDR get legal advice immediately as you may have to file a defence to court proceedings.

-If you are stressed by constant contact by creditors, or your furniture or motor vehicle are under threat of being sold to pay your debts, you may wish to consider bankruptcy.
+If you are stressed by constant contact by creditors, and have no long-term capacity to pay your debts, you may wish to consider bankruptcy.
 See Fact Sheet: Should I Consider Bankruptcy?

 YOUR CREDIT REPORT